wp-plugins/wp-to-buffer/readme.txt

 == Changelog ==

+= 2.1.6 =
+* Fix: Dashboard widget
+* Fix: Some Posts not adding to Buffer due to meta key check

 = 2.1.5 =
 * Fix: Don't show success message when Post/Page not posted to Buffer
 * Fix: Removed Post to Buffer meta box, which wasn't honouring settings / causing double postings